-- Genetic design of strains to optimize production of cultured ingredients of interest
+- Genetic designing of strains to optimize production of cultured ingredients

 - Developing suitable cultivation conditions and assays for screening the performance of your microbes